Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

   This connector only manages the users and the authorizations.
 And is intended to be used along with a direct sync HR.
 AFAS for example.
 So the Employee objects are not managed in this connector.
 The connector depends on this sync.
 When an employee object is not found the user cannot be created.

 #### DataStorage
-  The connector uses DataStorage to keep track of the current permissions (Provisioning Roles).
+  The connector uses DataStorage to keep track of the current permissions; Provisioning Roles and DefaultScope.
 The DataStorage is behind a feature flag so must be enabled before it can be used in your tenant.

 #### Single Agent
   Since this connector is using DataStorage, all actions are executed one at a time.
 Therefore our best practice is the usage of one HelloID Agent for this connector.
 Also accessing the required local certificate file and CSV mapping files might result in slower processing and/or file locks.